- What is the best cheap 3D printer under $300?

 - Passes the YouTube test

-After filtering through our 3D printer database to get this list, we sorted the 10 best cheap 3D printers under $300 by metascore in the table below.
+After filtering through our comprehensive 3D printer database to get this list, we sorted the 10 best cheap 3D printers under $300 by metascore in the table below.
 Enjoy!

 The 10 best cheap 3D printers under $300

-*Metascore: result of indexed review scores from four reliable sources (Amazon, 3D Hubs, Pinshape, Make:)
+*Metascore: rating based on indexed review scores from reliable sources

 **MSRP: Manufacturer suggested retail price